tvc5394/FunStuff/README.md

 # FunStuff
-Fun and useful stuff for you to download and play try it out!
+Fun and useful stuff for you to download and play with!